Community funding

 For more details on buying tickets or registering as a good cause, please visit North Kesteven lottery.

-The number of good causes and community groups benefiting from the North Kesteven Community Lottery is set to expand as a grants scheme is launched to spread the funding joy.
+The number of good causes and community groups benefiting from the North Kesteven Community Lottery is set to expand.

 Email sue@lincolnshirecf.co.uk, telephone 01529 305825, or download an application form from the Lincolnshire Community Foundation Grants page.